 This school year has been going for a month now and things are coming together.
 I wasn’t so sure that this would happen, though.
 I had a lot of changes this year, the biggest of which was getting rid of all my desks.
 I had a practice run of this last year with my half-deskless… Read More Falling Into Place

 2 weeks in, but really only 1 week in We’re two and a half weeks into the year, which means that most of my classes have completed a week’s worth of work (I only see the kids 2 times a week).
-It’s been a very positive first few weeks of school and I’m looking forward… Read More Building skills, not learning facts…And an announcement about ACTFL 2018
+It’s been a very positive first few weeks of school and I’m looking forward… Read More We’re Not Here to Learn Facts…And an announcement about ACTFL 2018

 The year is beginning and the desks are out!
 (I have 4 folding tables that I can bring out if I need to, but they are out of the way and I’m loving the openness of the classroom!)
 An Outward Sign of What Class is Like At the beginning of every year, I spend a… Read More No More Desks!